Total Variation Graph Neural Networks

 In principle, the optimization of the objective in \eqref{eq:relaxed_asymcheeger} yields a balanced partition with sharp transitions in the assignment vectors of adjacent vertices belonging to different clusters.
 However, the relaxed Asymmetric Cheeger Cut expression is ill-suited for the stochastic gradient descent used to train a GNN, due to potential numerical issues in the proximity of the degenerate solutions.
 Specifically, all cluster assignments become similar when a degenerate solution is approached, bringing both the numerator and the denominator in \eqref{eq:relaxed_asymcheeger} close to zero and creating numerical instability in the gradients.
 Adding small constants to avoid zero division can mitigate the issue only partially as it hinders the effect of the balancing term, which is what actually prevents degenerate solutions.
-Finally, we desire a loss that could be easily combined with other losses (e.g., the cross-entropy) when the cluster assignments are used to implement a graph pooling mechanism in a GNN architecture for graph classification (see Sec.~\ref{sec:architectures}).
-If the loss is combined, it is desirable to control the range of possible values it can assume and, therefore, a denominator taking arbitrary small values should be avoided.
+Finally, we desire a loss that could be easily combined with other losses (e.g., the cross-entropy) when the cluster assignments are used to implement graph pooling in a deep GNN for graph classification (see Sec.~\ref{sec:architectures}).
+For this purpose, it is desirable to control the range of possible values it can assume and, therefore, a denominator taking arbitrary small values should be avoided.

-To satisfy these requirements while retaining the desired properties of the objective function, we form a loss by adding the GTV and balancing terms rather than taking their ratio.
+To satisfy these requirements while retaining the desired properties of the objective function, we construct a loss by adding the GTV and balancing terms rather than taking their ratio.
 First, we define the GTV loss term as

 Then, we define the asymmetrical norm term as